JasperV/dotfiles/README.md

-# dotfiles
+# .files

-Dotfiles for macOS
+These are my dotfiles.

+It targets macOS systems.